 Despite the light-weight feel, the SFs are of course fully waterproof and nitrogen purged like any Zeiss binoculars.

-Dioptre adjustment is via a separate wheel at the front of the bridge.
+Dioptre adjustment is via a separate wheel at the front of the bridge – pull out to adjust.

 Optics - Prisms

 Zeiss are famous for high-transmission Abbe-König prisms, like the ones in their HTs.
 So, it seems strange that these SFs use the more common Schmidt-Pechan type.
 Especially strange because the main reason for not using Abbe-Königs is that they’re long; yet these SFs are long anyway.
 Perhaps it’s to do with achieving that rearwards balance point.

 The SFs have the latest dielectric mirror coatings, like most premium binoculars these days and Zeiss’ claimed 92% transmission is still up with the competition, albeit a few percent down on the HTs:

 Two Victorys: cutaway comparing HT and SF optical systems.
 Note the HTs’ long Abbe-König prisms.

 The SFs have a simple two element objective design (plus focusing lens), compared with the more usual triplet.
 I suspect that to achieve this, Zeiss have used long (for bino’s) focal length objectives.
 Aberrations decrease with longer focal ratios so fewer, thinner elements with shallower curves suffice.